wilm0x42/wii-gc-adapter-inject/README.md

 All controller functionality, including rumble and hotplugging, is supported.
-(That is, hotplugging of both controllers AND adapters! :D) There is, however, a known bug that involves the C stick not exactly behaving as expected;
+(That is, hotplugging of both controllers AND adapters! :D)
-this will be investigated soon.

 Non-USA versions aren't _planned_, but you never know!